Gabattal/Scripts-LeagueOfLegends/Auto-Champ-Select/Auto-Champ-Select-OCR/README.md

-# Auto-Champ-Select : Draft / Ranked
+# Auto-Champ-Select-OCR : Draft / Ranked

 # The concept
 By using OCR (Optical Character Recognition), the script is able to :